Medhat16/Algorithms-blog/reduce.md

 	∨/'M'='BY NOW YOU MUST THINK, OH REDUCE IS AWESOME'
 1
 ```
-if you want to try apl visit: [TryAPL](https://tryapl.org/)
+if you want to try APL visit: [TryAPL](https://tryapl.org/)
 ### 5. Conclusion
-your language comes with a set of expressive built-in functions, just like reduce, there is, scan(accumulate), filter, map, window, adjecent_difference and so much more we will discuss, learn your library, it'll help you write more readable and expressive code.
+your language comes with a set of expressive built-in functions, just like reduce, there is scan(accumulate), filter, map, window, adjecent_difference and so much more we will discuss, learn your library, it'll help you write more readable and expressive code.

 [^1]: [John Locke, An Essay Concerning Human Understanding (1690)](https://en.wikipedia.org/wiki/An_Essay_Concerning_Human_Understanding).
 [^2]:[Higher-order function](https://en.wikipedia.org/wiki/Higher-order_function) .